What's the best laptop?

 Best laptops 2016: How much should I spend on a laptop?

 Spending a bit more, around £500 and above, will potentially get you a nice laptop but it's likely to have an entry-level set of specs.
-We're talking the most basic processor on offer, less storage and a lower resolution screen.
-It might also not be the thinnest and lightest.
+We're talking a relatively basic processor, minimal SSD storage and a low resolution screen.
+It might also be a bit heavy and bulky.

 Ramp up the amount you're happy to splash out - £800 and up - and you'll be looking at the best of the best with a blazing fast processor, plenty of RAM, hordes of storage and a gorgeous display.
 You should also expect excellent build quality and premium materials.